jparyani/mediagoblin/mediagoblin/plugins/basic_auth/README.rst

 This plugin can be enabled alongside :ref:`openid-chapter` and :ref:`persona-chapter`.

-Set up the Basic_auth plugin
+Set up the basic_auth plugin
 ============================

 1. Add the following to your MediaGoblin .ini file in the ``[plugins]`` section::